ewerton94/ewerton94/README.md

 My name is Ewerton and I'm a Software Developer.

- - 🔥 Pumped at solving problems using Python (Django, Pandas, Scikit-learn) and Javascript (Quasar + VueJS)
+ - 🔥 Excited about solving problems using Python (Django, Pandas, Scikit-learn) and Javascript (Quasar + VueJS)
  - ❤️ In love with help Public Transportation Management
  - 🔥 Currently learning NodeJS and ReactJS
  - 😄 Also DevOps